jm9176/Color-based-target-tracking-GUI/README.md

 # Color-based-target-tracking-GUI

 Preliminary GUI setup for tracking the motion of operating handles so as to generate an alert in case of an anomaly.
+As for testing purpose, two different colored markers were attached to the operating levers to track the motion of the same in the image plane.
 The features of the GUI include:
 1. Initial position calibration of both the lever at its extreme end.
 2. Recording the video
 3. Recording the pixel coordinate data of the tarcking